Jerakin/defold-color/README.md

 # defold-color
 Library to modify, transform and convert colors.

-This project was created from the "empty" project template.
+To use defined named colors and paletts, generate random colors and get a random palett.

 ## Installation
 To use the library in a Defold project this project has to be added as a Defold library dependency.
 Open the game.project file and in the Dependencies field in the Project section add: